-Since the 2020/2021 season she has been a member of the Artistic Advisory Board, which advises Artistic Director Shermin Langhoff on the artistic direction of the Gorki Theatre.
+Between 2020 and 2022, she was a member of the Artistic Advisory Board, which advised Artistic Director Shermin Langhoff on the artistic direction of the Gorki Theatre.
+Since then she regularly directs plays at the Gorki Theatre.

 Photo: Esra Rotthoff